ArenKDesai/Aren-s-Notes/Big Data Systems/Hadoop File System.md

 Files get replicated with a replication number in case a server dies.
 When a file gets replicated, each data node will take the burden to send it to the next datanode.

-The name nodes ar e
+The name nodes contain information about the datanodes (like a map )

 Use PyArrow to read Hadoop files.
 ```